Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

 - On the boards, the Grizzlies have conceded 44.4 rebounds per game, which puts them 21st in the NBA.

-- In terms of assists, the Grizzlies are 26th in the NBA, giving up 26.4 per game.
+- Allowing 26.4 assists per game, the Grizzlies are the 26th-ranked team in the league.

-- The Grizzlies allow 13 made 3-pointers per game, 25th-ranked in the NBA.
+- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the NBA.

 Anthony Davis vs. the Grizzlies